Medical and surgical retina

 • Hereditary eye problems such as retinitis pigmentosa

-Many of the most common medical retina treatments involve administering chemicals via an injection to the back of the eye.
+Many of the most common medical retina treatments involve administering drugs via an injection into the eye.
 This needs to happen on a regular basis and Dr. Neu-Ner will discuss the amount of treatments you will need and their intervals.

 If you require regular intra-vitreal injections for diseases such as age-related macular degeneration and other conditions, consult Dr. Neu-Ner today.
 If you have any of the following problems, you may need to consult him urgently:

-• Wet age-related macular degeneration or (AMD) – this is when abnormal blood vessels grow under the retina and leak blood.
-The retina then bulges away from the underlying tissue and can either distort your vision or cause permanent vision loss.
+• Wet age-related macular degeneration (AMD) – – this is when abnormal blood vessels grow beneath the retina and leak fluid or blood.
+This causes swelling of the retina, which can distort your central vision or, if left untreated, lead to permanent vision loss.
+Wet AMD is generally managed with regular injections into the eye to control the abnormal vessels and reduce swelling.

-• Retinal vein occlusion or (RVO) – this is when there is a blockage in the vein that carries blood away from the retina.
-Dr. Neu-Ner can provide laser treatments or injections to reduce the damage and swelling.
+• Retinal vein occlusion or (RVO) – this is when a blockage occurs in one of the veins draining blood away from the retina, often causing sudden blurred or reduced vision, typically without pain.
+Dr Neu-Ner can offer laser treatment or eye injections to reduce swelling and limit further damage to your vision.

 Surgical retina